The topic of body autonomy and consent has been in the foreground of my mind for the past few months.

 1) Watch their behaviour.
 Often children demonstrate interest in a topic through their actions.
 They may engage in a different kind of play, ask questions around a particular topic, or share a story about another child they've encountered.
 These are opportunities to check in with the child, help to clarify what is appropriate, and answer any questions they may have.

 2) Have regular chats about body autonomy.
 Make it part of daily conversation.
 It doesn't have to be a taboo topic.
 In fact, the more we talk about it, the more we desensitize ourselves and our kids to the topic.
-The idea is to instil confidence through familiarity.
+The idea is to instill confidence through familiarity.
 Children are much more likely to express their discomfort appropriately when doing so is encouraged consistently.

 3) Use props to explain.
 Children are concrete in their thinking.
 It's often easier to explain concepts as abstract as body autonomy through playing with dolls.
 Books are a great way to engage kids' brains around specific topics.
 Just ensure the books are age-appropriate for your child.